Rokiis1/roadmap/levels_of_testing/system_testing/system_testing.md

 In addition, **end-to-end testing** validates workflows that span across multiple layers, helping confirm that the system behaves correctly when all parts work together.

-Testing across these layers helps teams identify where defects occur more precisely and improves the efficiency of debugging and validation.
+Testing across these layers helps teams identify defects more precisely and improves the efficiency of debugging and validation.

-While layers describe where testing is performed within the system, it is also important to define what is included within system testing as a whole.
+While layers describe where testing is performed within the system architecture, system testing can also be categorized based on the specific aspects of quality being validated.

-This leads to the scope of system testing, which defines the boundaries and coverage of testing activities.

-## Scope of System Testing

-The scope of system testing defines the boundaries of what is included and excluded at this level of testing.

-At this level, testing focuses on validating **complete system workflows**, business processes and realistic user scenarios within the system boundary.

-System testing includes verification of how different parts of the application behave together, ensuring that integrated functionality works correctly in real usage conditions.

-It does not focus on internal implementation details or isolated components, as these are covered in earlier testing levels.

-It also does not primarily validate interactions with external systems, which are addressed in system integration testing.

-By clearly defining the scope, teams can ensure that testing remains focused, avoids unnecessary overlap with other testing levels and provides meaningful validation of the system.

-While the scope defines what is tested, it is also important to understand the different types of testing performed at this level.

-This leads to the various types of system testing, each focusing on specific aspects of system quality.
+This leads to the different types of system testing, where testing activities focus on areas such as functionality, performance, security and reliability.

 ## Types of System Testing

+System testing can be performed across different layers of the system architecture, allowing teams to validate system behavior at specific points within the application.
+This layered approach helps ensure that different parts of the system function correctly both independently and together as part of the complete solution.

+Testing at the **user interface (UI) layer** focuses on visible system behavior and user interactions, ensuring that inputs, outputs and workflows behave correctly from the end-user perspective.
+At the **API or service layer**, testing validates business logic, request handling and communication between components and services, ensuring that data flows correctly throughout the application.

+Testing at the **database (DB) layer** focuses on validating data operations, including storage, retrieval, consistency and integrity.
+This helps ensure that the system interacts reliably with the underlying data layer and maintains correct information throughout different operations.

+In addition to testing individual layers, **end-to-end testing** validates complete workflows that span across the entire system, from the user interface through services and down to the database.
+This helps confirm that integrated components operate together correctly in realistic scenarios.

+By performing system testing across multiple layers, teams can identify defects more efficiently, isolate issues more precisely and improve the overall effectiveness of system validation.

+While layers describe where testing is performed within the architecture, system testing can also be categorized according to the specific quality aspects being validated.

-System testing includes different types of testing that focus on validating specific aspects of system quality.
+This leads to the different types of system testing, where testing activities focus on areas such as functionality, performance, security and reliability.

-At this level, testing ensures that the system behaves correctly under various conditions and scenarios.

-System testing can be broadly divided into **functional testing** and **non-functional testing**, each focusing on different aspects of system validation.

-**Functional testing** verifies that the system behaves according to specified requirements and produces expected results for given inputs.
-Within functional testing, a distinction can be made between validating system behavior and verifying system changes.

-Testing focused on system behavior ensures that features work correctly from the user perspective and that business workflows are properly implemented.

-Testing related to system changes includes activities such as **smoke testing**, which verifies basic system stability, **sanity testing**, which validates specific changes, **regression testing**, which ensures that existing functionality is not affected, and **confirmation testing**, which verifies that identified defects have been fixed.

-**Non-functional testing** focuses on evaluating system qualities rather than specific functionality.
-This includes **performance testing**, which evaluates system responsiveness and scalability, **security testing**, which ensures protection against vulnerabilities, **usability testing**, which assesses user experience, **reliability testing**, which verifies system stability over time, and **recovery testing**, which ensures that the system can recover from failures.

-By combining functional and non-functional testing, system testing provides a comprehensive evaluation of both system behavior and system quality.

-While these types define what aspects of the system are validated, it is also important to understand how testing is performed in practice.

-This leads to test execution approaches, where testing can be performed manually or supported by automation.

 ## Test Execution Approaches

-System testing can be performed using different execution approaches depending on the context, complexity and goals of the project.

-The two main approaches are **manual testing** and **automated testing**, each providing different advantages in validating system behavior.
+System testing can be performed using different execution approaches depending on the goals, complexity and requirements of the project.
+The two primary approaches are **manual testing** and **automated testing**, each supporting system validation in different ways.

-**Manual testing** involves executing test scenarios without the use of automation tools.
-Testers interact with the system in a way similar to real users, allowing them to observe behavior, evaluate usability and identify unexpected issues that may not be easily detected through automation.
+**Manual testing** involves executing test scenarios without automation tools, allowing testers to interact with the application in a way similar to real users.
+This approach is especially valuable for validating usability, exploratory scenarios and complex workflows where human observation and judgment are important.
+Manual execution also helps identify unexpected behavior that may not be easily detected through predefined automated scripts.

-**Automated testing** uses tools and scripts to execute tests automatically.
-This approach is especially useful for repetitive scenarios, regression testing and continuous validation, where tests need to be executed frequently and consistently.
+**Automated testing** uses tools and scripts to execute tests automatically and repeatedly.
+This approach is particularly effective for repetitive validation, regression testing and continuous execution within development pipelines.
+Automation improves efficiency, consistency and execution speed while helping teams maintain reliable validation as the system evolves.

-In practice, system testing often combines both approaches.
-Manual testing is used for exploratory validation and user-focused scenarios, while automation supports efficiency, speed and repeatability.
+In practice, system testing commonly combines both approaches.
+Manual testing provides flexibility and supports user-focused validation, while automated testing improves repeatability, scalability and long-term maintenance of testing activities.

-By selecting the appropriate execution approach, teams can improve test coverage, reduce effort and ensure reliable system validation.
+By selecting appropriate execution approaches, teams can improve test coverage, reduce repetitive effort and ensure more reliable system validation.

-While execution approaches define how testing is performed, it is also important to understand who is involved and what responsibilities they have during system testing.
+Although execution approaches define how testing is performed, successful system testing also depends on clear collaboration between the people involved in the process.

-This leads to roles and responsibilities, which define how different stakeholders contribute to the testing process.
+This leads to roles and responsibilities, which define how different stakeholders contribute to system testing activities.

 ## Roles and Responsibilities

-System testing involves multiple roles working together to ensure that the system is thoroughly validated and behaves as expected.
+System testing involves multiple stakeholders working together to ensure that the application is thoroughly validated and behaves as expected under realistic conditions.
+Effective collaboration between technical and business roles helps ensure that testing activities remain organized, efficient and aligned with project goals.

 **QA teams** are primarily responsible for designing, executing and maintaining system tests.
-They ensure that test scenarios cover system workflows, validate requirements and report defects clearly.
+They validate system workflows, verify requirements and report defects identified during testing.
+In addition to execution activities, QA teams also help ensure that testing coverage is sufficient and that system behavior is evaluated from the user perspective.

-**Developers** support system testing by analyzing and fixing defects identified during testing.
-They may also assist in investigating complex issues and ensuring that fixes do not introduce new problems.
+**Developers** support system testing by analyzing and resolving defects discovered during validation.
+They may also assist in troubleshooting complex issues and verifying that implemented fixes do not introduce additional problems into the system.

-**Test leads or managers** coordinate testing activities, define testing strategies and ensure that testing is completed within the required timelines and quality standards.
+**Test leads or test managers** coordinate testing activities, define testing strategies and ensure that testing is performed according to quality standards, timelines and project objectives.
+Their role also includes communication between teams and monitoring overall testing progress.

-**Business analysts** contribute by clarifying requirements and ensuring that system behavior aligns with business expectations.
+**Business analysts** contribute by clarifying requirements, workflows and expected system behavior, helping ensure that testing activities remain aligned with business needs and user expectations.

-**DevOps or environment specialists** may support by maintaining test environments, managing deployments and ensuring that the system is stable and ready for testing.
+In some environments, **DevOps engineers or environment specialists** also support system testing by maintaining testing environments, managing deployments and ensuring that required infrastructure and dependencies are available for reliable execution.

-Clear definition of roles helps improve collaboration, reduce misunderstandings and ensure that testing activities are performed efficiently.
+Clearly defined responsibilities help improve communication, reduce misunderstandings and ensure that testing activities are performed consistently and effectively.

-While roles define who is involved in system testing, it is also important to understand the environment and data required to perform testing effectively.
+Although roles define who participates in system testing, effective validation also depends on the quality of the environment and data used during execution.

-This leads to **test environment and data**.
+This leads to **test environment and data**, which play a critical role in accurate and reliable system validation.

 ## Test Environment and Data

-System testing requires a well-prepared environment and appropriate test data to ensure accurate and reliable validation.
+System testing requires a properly prepared environment and realistic test data to ensure accurate and reliable validation of system behavior.
+Because testing is performed on the complete integrated application, the quality of the environment and data directly affects the reliability of testing results.

-The **test environment** should closely resemble the production setup, including system configuration, infrastructure, integrated components and relevant dependencies.
-This helps ensure that the system behaves consistently and that issues identified during testing reflect real-world conditions.

-A stable and properly configured environment is essential for executing tests effectively and avoiding false results caused by environmental differences.
+The **test environment** should closely resemble the production setup, including system configuration, infrastructure, integrated services and required dependencies.
+This helps ensure that the application behaves consistently during testing and that identified issues accurately reflect real-world operating conditions.
+A stable and correctly configured environment also reduces the risk of false test results caused by environmental inconsistencies rather than actual system defects.

-**Test data** plays a critical role in system testing, as it determines how realistically scenarios can be validated.
-Data should represent real-world situations, including both typical and edge cases, to ensure comprehensive system coverage.

-Using appropriate test data helps validate system behavior under different conditions, including valid inputs, invalid inputs and boundary values.
+In addition to the environment itself, **test data** plays a critical role in validating realistic scenarios and workflows.
+Data used during testing should represent both common and edge-case situations, allowing teams to verify how the system behaves under different conditions and input combinations.
+This includes validation of expected inputs, invalid values and boundary conditions that may affect system behavior.

-In some cases, test data must also be carefully managed to ensure data privacy and compliance with regulations, especially when production like data is used.
+Proper management of test data is also important from a security and compliance perspective.
+When production-like data is used, organizations must ensure that sensitive information is protected and handled according to relevant privacy regulations and internal policies.

+By maintaining reliable environments and meaningful test data, teams can improve testing accuracy, increase confidence in system behavior and reduce the risk of issues appearing after release.

+Although environment and data define the conditions under which testing is executed, system testing is also strongly influenced by modern development methodologies and delivery practices.

+This leads to **system testing in Agile**, where testing activities are integrated into iterative and continuous development processes.